calendar May 2016 | updated icon October 2024 | read time 4 minute read | Topic Product Information Management

 How Plytix can help

 Using images supplied directly from the brands or manufacturer's themselves significantly reduces the possibility of copyright infringement.
-Plytix provides a place where they can publish content download centers directly to their website.
+Plytix PIM provides a place where they can publish content download centers directly to their website.
 Brands control all images available or can push them directly to a retailer's webshop.
 This means retailers can get custom catalogs quickly and with confidence.

 The ultimate PIM Buyer's guide | Plytix